Vermont Court Records

 VermontCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on VermontCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Vermont?
+What is a Tort Case, and What Does It Involve in Vermont?

 In the State of Vermont, a civil violation that causes any injuries, harm, or loss to persons is a tort.
-Victims of civil wrongs can bring it before a court to ensure that it imposes liability on the party that inflicts the injury.
-In tort cases, the court also awards monetary damages as compensation to the claimant for the injury or loss suffered.
+Victims of civil wrongs may bring it before a court to ensure that it imposes liability on the party that inflicts the injury.
+In tort cases, the court also typically awards monetary damages as compensation to the claimant for the injury or loss suffered.

-- The name of the person involved in the record, unless said person is a juvenile
+- The name of the record subject, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved, including information such as the city, county, or state that person resides in or was accused in.

 What is Vermont Tort Law?

 The State of Vermont tort law provides the guidelines for claims that arise in the civil court.
-The concept of this body of laws determines if an individual or business is liable for wrongful acts that inflicted harm on the claimant.
+The general concept of this body of laws determines if an individual or business is liable for wrongful acts that inflicted harm on the claimant.
 It also has the intent to compensate affected persons for the injuries or loss suffered.

 Typically, Vermont tort law is contained in Title 12: Civil Procedure of the state statutes.

 Interested persons may also file tort claims against a Vermont government entity.
-Claims against the state will require the claimant to follow a different set of procedures, following 12 V. S. A. Section 5601.
+Claims against the state typically require the claimant to follow a different set of procedures, following 12 V. S. A. Section 5601.

 What Kinds of Cases are Covered by Tort Law in Vermont?